j0xhn/membersofthehouse/README.md

 When a user meditates they recieve a [voice credit](#voice-credit) that they can use to vote on [insight groups](#ig).
 The winner is whichever gains the most staked tokens.
 In essense creating a win-win situation in which if everyone plays together, all will be rewarded.

-Content creators are given [vouchers](#voucher) along with [voice credits](#voice-credit) and are free to withdraw their share of the [π](#pi) at anytime, but are incentivized to stay.
-The more popular they can make the app, the more money their voucher tokens will be worth.
+Content creators are given [vouchers](#voucher) along with [voice credits](#voice-credit) and are able to withdraw their share of the [π](#pi) at anytime, but are incentivized to stay.
+The more popular they can make the app, and the longer they stay in when other's leave, the more money their voucher tokens will be worth.

 ---